kaviyabakiyavel/Portfolio/README.md

-In this project you will be creating a single page Portfolio website using HTML5, CSS & JavaScript having the following sections:
+In this project you will be creating a single page Portfolio website using HTML5, CSS3 & JavaScript having the following sections:
 - About Me
 - Skills
 - Projects